-As we increase the disorder by increasing $\gamma{Born}$ , the skew scattering becomes less important while the other mechanisms, such as intrinsic and side-jump, become more important.
+As we increase the disorder by increasing γ{Born} , the skew scattering becomes less important while the other mechanisms, such as intrinsic and side jump, become more important.
 The intrinsic conductivity only gradually decreases with the disorder because the only effect of disorder on the intrinsic component comes from broadening of Green's functions used in the calculation of the intrinsic component.
-For repulsive scatterers $(V_0 > 0)$ , the skew scattering has sign opposite to the sign of intrinsic and side jump contributions in the region $-h < \omega_F < h$ (see e.g. Refs.
+For repulsive scatterers ($V_0 > 0$), the skew scattering has sign opposite to the sign of intrinsic and side-jump contributions in the region $-h < \omega_F < h$ (see, e.g., Refs.
 22 and 24).
-This explains the sign change we observe in Figs. 5, 6 and 10 in the region $-h < \omega_F < h$ as we increase $\gamma{Born}$ (more detailed plots are presented in Appendix G).
+This explains the sign change we observed in Figs. 5, 6, and 10 in the region $-h < \omega_F < h$ as we increase γ{Born} (more detailed plots are presented in Appendix G).

-The positions of points in which the AHE vanishes can be estimated by comparing the Fermi sea intrinsic term $\sigma{xy}^{II}$ with the skew scattering term in Eq.
+The positions of points in which the AHE vanishes can be estimated by comparing the Fermi sea intrinsic term σ{xy}^{II} with the skew-scattering term in Eq.
 (46) as those two are the major contributions.
-Physically, the AHE vanishes because the intrinsic deflection of electrons between the scattering events can be balanced by the skew scattering events (in the cross-over region between intrinsic and extrinsic mechanisms).
-As the former does not rely on impurities and the latter does (and changes sign with impurities changing sign), we can have full cancellation of the two by choosing the proper sign and strength of impurities.
+Physically, the AHE vanishes because the intrinsic deflection of electrons between the scattering events can be balanced by the skew-scattering events (in the cross-over region between intrinsic and extrinsic mechanisms).
+As the former does not rely on impurities and the latter does (and changes sign with impurities changing sign),